 Iran mourns those slain in Islamic State-claimed suicide blasts as death toll rises to 89

-KERMAN, Iran (AP) — Iran on Friday mourned those slain in an Islamic State group-claimed suicide bombing targeting a commemoration for a general slain in a U.S. drone strike in 2020, as the death toll in the attack rose to at least 89.
+KERMAN, Iran (AP) — Iranian officials tried Friday to link Israel and the U.S. to an Islamic State group-claimed suicide bombing while speaking to a mass funeral for some of the 89 people killed in the attack, seeking to intertwine the assault with wider Middle East tensions from the Israel-Hamas war.

-Despite the militants claiming responsibility for the attack, the wider tensions shaking the Middle East during Israel’s war on Hamas in the Gaza Strip became intertwined with the funeral in the usually peaceful city of Kerman, about 820 kilometers (510 miles) southeast of the capital, Tehran.

-The top commander of Iran’s paramilitary Revolutionary Guard linked the attack to the U.S. The gathered crowd shouted: “Death to America!” and “Death to Israel!”
+Iranian President Ebrahim Raisi and the top commander of Iran’s paramilitary Revolutionary Guard sought to make the link without offering evidence for their claims.
+The gathered crowd in front of flag-draped caskets shouted in response: “Death to America!” and “Death to Israel!”

-“If you are a man, fight with us.
-Why do you kill oppressed and defenseless women and children?”
-Gen. Hossein Salami said.
+“The enemy always sees the power of the Islamic Republic.
+The whole world is recognizing this power and this ability,” Raisi said, without directly naming any country.
+“Be sure, the initiative is in the hands of our powerful forces.
+The place and time will be determined by our forces.”

 Iranian state television also sought to link America to the attack.
 At one point, it re-broadcast comments from 2016 from then-presidential candidate Donald Trump, who wrongly accused then-President Barack Obama of being the “founder” of the extremist group.

+Gen. Hossein Salami, the commander of the Guard, similarly sought to make the connection.

+“They can only act as agents and mercenaries of American politics and Zionism,” Salami said.
+“But we give them this warning, … wherever you are, we will find you.
+You cannot avoid divine punishment by disappearing.
+If you live for 1,000 years, we will find you.”

-In Wednesday’s attack, one suicide bomber killed himself, then another 20 minutes later as people and emergency workers tried to help the wounded.
+In Wednesday’s attack, one suicide bomber killed himself, then another attacked 20 minutes later as people and emergency workers tried to help the wounded in Kerman, about 820 kilometers (510 miles) southeast of the capital, Tehran.
 The attack targeted a commemoration for Guard Gen. Qassem Soleimani, killed in 2020 by a U.S. drone strike as he led its expeditionary Quds Force.

 Soleimani had been part of the Iranian response to the Islamic State group in Syria, while focusing on keeping embattled Syrian President Bashar Assad in power.
 He also had extensive ties to proxy groups around the wider Mideast, including Hamas.
 But the U.S., which killed Soleimani as part of wider tensions over its collapsed nuclear deal with world powers, saw Soleimani as the mastermind behind deadly roadside bombings targeting American soldiers in Iraq.

-The two attacks killed at least 89 people and wounded about 280 others, authorities said Friday in updating the death toll.
+The two attacks on Wednesday killed at least 89 people and wounded about 280 others, authorities said Friday in an update of the death toll.
+The attacks have sparked condemnation from around the world, even amid Iran’s wider tensions with the West over its nuclear program.

+Pope Francis offered a condolence telegram to express his deep sadness over the “loss of life caused by the recent explosions in Kerman,” the Vatican said on Friday.

+Francis “invokes upon all the people of Iran the Almighty’s blessings of wisdom and peace,” the Vatican said.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.